 Writing, Rewriting, Revising, and When to Submit

 By Eric Price

 Eric Price lives with his wife and two sons in northwest Iowa.
 He began publishing in 2008 when he started writing a quarterly column for a local newspaper.
 Later that same year he published his first work of fiction, a spooky children’s story called Ghost Bed and Ghoul Breakfast.
 Since then, he has written stories for children, young adults, and adults.
 Three of his science fiction stories have won honorable mention from the CrossTime Annual Science Fiction Contest.
 His first YA fantasy novel, Unveiling the Wizards’ Shroud, received the Children’s Literary Classics Seal of Approval and the Literary Classics Award for Best First Novel.
 His second novel, The Squire and the Slave Master, continues the Saga of the Wizards.
-He is a member of SCBWI.
-Find him online at authorericprice.com.
+It is scheduled for an August 4, 2015 release.
+Find him online at authorericprice.com, Twitter, Facebook, and Goodreads.

 Blurb for THE SQUIRE AND THE SLAVEMASTER (coming August 2015)